hpreston/summer2021-devasc-prep-interface-config/README.md

 ### Lab/Sandbox Resources
 This example leverages the [Cisco NSO Reservable Sandbox from DevNet](https://devnetsandbox.cisco.com/RM/Diagram/Index/43964e62-a13c-4929-bde7-a2f68ad6b27c?diagramType=Topology).
 You can reserve this sandbox for use with the [nso_sandbox_devices.xlsx](nso_sandbox_devices.xlsx) inventory spreadsheet.

+The network topology for the Sandbox can be seen with this [network diagram](NSO-Sandbox-Lab-Network-Topology.jpg).

 If you have your own lab you'd like to try the network inventory script on, you will need to create your own inventory spreadsheet and CSV based Source of Truth for your lab.
 This use case should support devices running Cisco IOS, IOS XE, IOS XR, and NX-OS.

 > Note: Even if you'd like to replicate this on your own lab, it is suggested to test with the Sandbox first to understand how the code and use case works.